zhhsplendid/ComparePaddleRNNs/README.md

 # ComparePaddleRNNs

-Compare static and dynamic RNNs of PaddlePaddle
+Compare static and dynamic RNNs of PaddlePaddle, also a RNN implemented by "for" loop

 ## Usage: